Pewa0001/a2k-url-shortener/README.md

 It's a simple URL shortener for NodeJS.

-As it's designed for private use, considering the links number won't be very large, A2k uses **TEXT FILE** instead of a database to store links.
+ A2k uses **TEXT FILE** instead of a database to store links.
 And it will read all links data to memory when starts.

 Demo https://www.a2k.xyz